Siddheshk1507/trial/README.md

 # trial
-this is trial repository to upload all the notes
+this is trial repository to upload all the notes.